less-lab-uva/semLidarFuzz/tool/README.md

 ### Resource collection
 The tool begins by running Resource Collection (Section II-B) on the existing data set to identify additional entities that exist in the data set and to filter the list of entities to those suitable for use in mutation.
-This will populate the data base with the filtered entities, and will re-write the `.label` files in place with the additional entities identified.
+This will populate the database with the filtered entities, and will re-write the `.label` files in place with the additional entities identified.

 This process only needs to run once for a given data set.
 Further details are available in `./genLidarTestTool/controllers/extractInstances`.
 Resource Collection is automatically performed using the `./tool_demo.sh` script for a subset of the SemanticKITTI data set, but would need to be performed manually for using the full data set.